pjawinski/bigv/README.md

 ```
 ./setwd.sh
 ```
-You are now ready to run all scripts located in [code/](code/) according to their numbering one after another (starting from '02_bayesian_analyses.R').
+You are now ready to run all scripts located in [code](code) according to their numbering one after another (starting from '02_bayesian_analyses.R').
 R scripts can be run from command line or from within RStudio.
 The R environment is activated by the scripts and required packages are downloaded automatically.
 Please note that you need to change the relative path of the original dataset (not publicly available) to the synthetic dataset at respective lines.

 ## Figures
 ![alt text](https://pjawinski.github.io/bigv/code/figures/timeseries.png "Figure 1")